zorlack/meatspace-designs/TurntableFrictionDrive/README.md

-# Turntable Friction Drive Project
+# Turntable Traction Drive Project

 ## Problem

 Staples Players was looking for a way to add some automation and motion to its production of Disney's Descendants The Musical.
 I was interested in creating a solution which could be applied generically to any of the typical turntable configurations they use.

-I decided to make a drive unit to rotate a turntable by applying a friction wheel against the edge of the table.
+I decided to make a drive unit to rotate a turntable by applying a traction wheel against the edge of the table.
 Such a device would be easy to integrate in most sets where the turntable sits on top of the stage floor.

 ## Design